deislabs/wagi/README.md

 - WAGIs do _not_ have unrestricted access to the underlying OS or filesystem.
     * If you want to give a WAGI access to a portion of the filesystem, you must configure the WAGI's `wagi.toml` file
     * WAGIs cannot make outbound network connections

+It should be noted that while the daemon (the WAGI server) runs constantly, both the `modules.toml` and the `.wasm` file are loaded for each request, much as they were for CGI.
+In the future, the WAGI server may cache the WASM modules to speed loading.
+But in the near term, we are less concerned with performance and more concerned with debugging.